LiUGraphQL/woo.sh/graphql-server/README.md

 ```bash
 $ npm start
 ```
 The server will wait for `arangodb` to become available at `http://localhost:8529`.
-If your backend is password protected please provide the necessary authentication information in the `.env` file (see above).
+If your backend is password protected, you need to provide the necessary authentication information in the `.env` file (see above).
 Visit `http://localhost:4000` to try out the server.

 # Running tests